 Most of the data from independent data sources do not cover the full population.
-Thus, the
+Thus, the usefulness of such comparison may be limited if the robustness of data are to be assessed on the full population.

 (c) Timeliness of Data